fed-col/italian-vocab/README.md

 ## Requirements

-The only requirement is `Python 3.x`, where `Python 3.6` is advised.
+The only requirement is `Python 3.x`, where `Python 3.6` or above is advised.

 ## Installation